Guide to Currency Options

 SPOT Options

 Another type of currency option is single payment options trading (SPOT).
 With a SPOT option, an investor and broker can set more detailed conditions for the option to pay out.
-Because there are only two possible conditions upon the option expiring, these options are sometimes called binary currency options.
+These conditions are either met, or not.
+Because there are only two possible outcomes upon the option expiring, these options are sometimes called binary currency options.

 The Takeaway

-Currency options can be a way for you to invest in the foreign currency market without actually owning the foreign currency itself.
-You can use call options, put options or a combination of them based on how you think the market will perform.
+Trading forex options can be a way for you to invest in the foreign currency market without actually owning the currency itself.
+You can use call options, put options, or a combination based on how you think the market will perform.

 FAQ

-The two main kinds of currency options are call options and put options.
+The two kinds of forex options are call options and put options.
 A call option allows the holder to buy the specified currency at a given strike price, while a put option allows the holder to sell a given currency at a particular price.
-There are also SPOT or binary currency options.
+There are also SPOT, or binary currency options.

-A currency call option allows the holder to buy a specific currency at a specific price, on or before the expiration date.
+A forex call option allows the holder to buy a specific currency at a specific price, on or before the expiration date.

 If you hold a currency option that is in the money at expiration, there are two possibilities for settlement.
 You can settle the option with cash or by a physical delivery of currency.
 If you are short an in-the-money option at expiration, you may need to deposit cash into your account to settle your account.